Mobile Friendly Responsive Web Design

 Signals Google Use In The Mobile Friendly Algorithm

-Below are signals Google will be looking for when using the Tool, and i do suspect they will target the same signals in the mobile friendly algorithm.
+Below are signals Google will be looking for when using the Tool, and I do suspect they will target the same signals in the mobile-friendly algorithm.

 - The viewport needs to be specified and configured so that the mobile browser knows how to render the page

 - Elements outside the viewport that are wider than the mobile screen resulting in the user zooming will no longer be accepted.
-To fix the issue use the following in the head section of your document and configure your CSS.

 - Avoid using px and rather use %,